Ontario Provincial Police

 - 1865 - Near the end of the American Civil War, two small border police forces, the Niagara River Frontier Police (also called Ontario Police and Provincial Police) and Detroit River Frontier Police received salaries and uniforms from the provincial government.

 - 1867 - This year marked the creation of the Province of Ontario.

 - 1868 - The Dominion Police Force, a federal police force, worked mainly in Ottawa and eastern Canada.
-After the Second World War, it was absorbed into the Royal Canadian Mounted Police (RCMP).
+On February 1, 1920, it was merged with the Royal North West Mounted Police to form the Royal Canadian Mounted Police (RCMP).

 - 1873 - The North West Mounted Police, eventually called the RCMP, was formed to deal with issues of liquor trafficking, government relations with First Nations, and frontier policing in Canada’s west.

 - 1875 - John Wilson Murray, the first full-time police official for Ontario, relentlessly pursued suspected and known criminals throughout his 31-year career.
 He detailed his investigative accomplishments in Memoirs of a Great Detective, published in 1904.